Penumbra Guide

 DO NOT SHARE WITH ANYONE!

-Writing generated configs to [PATH TO PCLI DATA]
+Writing generated config to [PATH TO PCLI DATA]

 Alternatively, to import an existing wallet, try